anahitasocial/anahita/README.md

 What's Anahita
 ==============
-Anahita is a remarkable social networking platform and framework for building apps and services that connect people, places, and things.
+Anahita is a remarkable social networking platform for building apps and services that connect people so they can share knowledge.
-Out of the box, it only provides the minimum essentials needed to launch a social network plus a powerful framework for extending and customizing.
+As it is, Anahita provides the essential elements needed for launching a social network plus a powerful framework for extending and customizing it.
 Anahita is open source and it is available under the GPL3 license.

 Getting Started